 Consequently, the Directors are confident that the Company will have sufficient funds to continue to meet its liabilities as they fall due for at least 12 months from the date of approval of the financial statements.
-Accordingly, the Board considers it basis in preparing the accounts.
+Accordingly, the Board considers it ability to meet its liabilities as they fall due (including appropriate to continue to adopt the going concern basis in preparing the accounts.